 Of all of the points I’ve mentioned here, this is the one that I’m the most likely to do.
 I love a de-clutter.
 Like I love it an ODD amount.
 If de-cluttering doesn’t come as naturally to you, here’s a handy list of things to de-clutter, categorized by room, to make that sometimes overwhelming task a bit more manageable!
 And here are some valid reasons to remove clutter from your life.

 Try volunteering for a cause you’re passionate about

 If like me, you enjoy being go, go, go all the time, then this could be a great option for you.
-I know it’s your day off from work BUT volunteering is so rewarding and benefit, for both you and your mental health and the person or charity you’re volunteering for.
+I know it’s your day off from work BUT volunteering is so rewarding and benefit, for both you and your mental health and the person or worthy charity you’re volunteering for.
 In my neck of the woods, we have Hopefield Animal Sanctuary – an incredible place that takes care of ill or abandoned animals.
 I’d love to volunteer there one day!

 Get outside and spend some time in nature

 And if that’s not an option, at least just don’t spend the entire day stuck in the same four walls.
 Which you probably end up doing a lot of the week if you work in any type of building!
 Spend some time in your garden, going for a walk at the local park or even a National Trust Site if there’s one near you.

 Hit up some local small businesses and charity shops on your day off

 I think it’s super important to support small businesses and charity shops.
 So perhaps on your next day off, set yourself a budget and a to-buy list and see what you can pick up in thrift stores!
 Then finish off the day at a small, family-run café!